kriszyp/alkali/README.md

 ### Render Methods

-Alkali encourages declarative definitions of elements/components, however, it is common to need programmatic rendering.
-The easiest way to do this is with `render` methods, which respond to property values and changes.
+With alkali, you can define custom rendering of properties on elements, providing similar functionality to native element properties.
+The easiest way to do this is with `render` methods, which will respond to property values and changes.
 To define a `render` method, simply define a method that begins with `render` suffixed with the property name capitalized.
 For example, we could define a `renderTitle` method, and any time we set the `title` property or provide a variable as the `title` and it is updated, the `renderTitle` method will be called.

 The `render` methods are called with the new value as the first argument (and a boolean indicating if this update, as opposed to the first rendering) For example: